citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 ## Tebex Store Setup
 1. Register a new account [here][tebex-registration].
-2. Verify your email adress.
-A link will be sent to your email adress.
+2. Verify your email address.
+A link will be sent to your email address.
 3. Check your personal details.
 If correct, start and complete the [identity verification][tebex-identity-verification].
 4. Create a [project][tebex-project]:
     - Provide a project name.